apify/apify-docs/sources/academy/webscraping/scraping_basics_python/11_scraping_variants.md

     export_json(file, data)
 ```

-Run the scraper and see for yourself if all items in the data contains prices:
+Run the scraper and see for yourself if all the items in the data contain prices:

 <!-- eslint-skip -->
 ```json title=products.json